CharOConnell/lettuce-cook/README.md

 - Static javascript scripts were not accessed until replaced with url_for() static link
 - Dropdown would not function with mobiles, so updated version of dropdown was created which works well

+Testing was done primarily as I went along manually.
+If the Python or JavaScript were to be more complicated to test, I would have created a stand-alone unit test for each part needing to be tested using Jasmine or another system.

 ## Deployment
 This project has been deployed using Heroku.